soldair/node-tailreceiver/README.md

   - config
     - rotateInterval
       - miliseconds how often files should be rotated. files are prefixed with YYYMMDD(-NUM) num is optional which is the number rotation that day
+    - rotateSize
+      - size in bytes that files will be to trigger rotation.
     - port
       - the port to listen for log connections on
     - dir